1973-S Proof Ike Dollar Mated Pair Ike Dollar Struck on a 1¢ Planchet

 AMAZING UNIQUE DISCOVERY

-This amazing unique discovery is the only known mated off-metal and intented pair on any U.S. proof coin.
+This amazing unique discovery is the only known mated off-metal and indented pair on any U.S. proof coin.
 This mated pair is unique in several ways and is visually breathtaking.
-A Eisenhower Dollar planchet and a copper Cent planchet were both in the collar at the same time and were struck by Ike Dollar proof dies.
+An Eisenhower Dollar planchet and a copper Cent planchet were both in the collar at the same time and were struck by Ike Dollar proof dies.
 The placement of the Cent planchet was perfectly positioned in the center of Eisenhower's portrait.
 Although there are a few other Eisenhower Dollar proof mated pairs known, this one is the most visually dramatic.

 Proof coins are struck by technicians who hand feed the blanks into special presses.
 They are produced, examined and packaged using extreme quality control.
 It is very unusual to find major proof errors.
 A few broadstrikes, off-centers, double strikes (in collar) and off-metals have been known to be found in sealed proof sets.
 Proof errors are aggressively sought after by many error collectors.

 This unique mated off-metal and indented pair is the ultimate Eisenhower Dollar major mint error set and the ultimate proof major mint error set.

 One of the most controversial categories of U.S. coins are mint errors.
 Many dealers and collectors, as well as coin auction houses, buy, sell, trade and auction many rare, exotic and unique major mint errors.
 Obviously, some of these defy logic and were intentionally created and taken out of the Mint.